mqttjs/MQTT.js/README.md

 support for QoS 1 and 2.
 The previous API is still supported but deprecated, as such, it id not documented in this README.

+As a __breaking change__, the `encoding` option in the old client is removed, and now everything is UTF-8 with the exception of the `password` in the CONNECT message and `payload` in the PUBLISH message.

 <a name="install"></a>
 Installation
 ------------